named-data/NFD/CONTRIBUTING.md

     clickable links, and it is useful to reviewers to gain background understanding of the issue.
 You can have multiple by separating them with commas.
--   `Change-Id` should be filled in [automatically][change-id-hook].
+-   `Change-Id` should be filled automatically.
 It is used by Gerrit to track changes.

 ### Unit Tests ###
 With a few exceptions, every patch needs to have unit tests that